tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Open the solution file and review the following:

-* Be mindful when dealing with time series data, it is sometimes important to view the entirety of the data in the DataFrame.
-Therefore, using the pandas `set_option` function allows users to extend the maximum rows and columns a Pandas DataFrame will display.
+* Be mindful when dealing with time-series data, it is sometimes important to view the entirety of the data in the DataFrame.
+Therefore, using the pandas `set_option` function allows users to extend the maximum rows and columns that a Pandas DataFrame will display.

   ```python
   pd.set_option('display.max_rows', 2000)